francescacairoli/AdvProgrExam/c++/REPORT.md

 This allows us to perform deep copies of a tree or moving its elements into another tree structure.
 It make use of the *copy* recursive method to perform the insertion.

-  - **insert**, this method insert a node in the BST given a key-value pair.
+  - **insert**, this method inserts a node in the BST given a key-value pair.
 If the tree is empty, it insert the root node.
 If a key is already present, it replace the old value with the new one.

   - **clear**, this method clears the content of the tree.
 It leverages unique pointers, avoiding the use of recursion.